eyal309/scripts/README.md

 # ubnt update checker

-Checks for Ubiquiti EdgeRouter x sfp firmware update and downloads the firmware using selenium
+Checks for Ubiquiti EdgeRouter x sfp firmware update and download the firmware using selenium

     Latest:  Firmware v2.0.6
     Do you want to download it? [y/n]: y